SixiangHu/DataMan/README.md

 tree_data <- tree2data(iris.mod,1)
 sankeyNetwork(tree_data[[1]],tree_data[[2]],Source="src",Target="tar",Value="value",NodeID="name")
 ```

-* `resiPlot`: This function assess the residual using given actual and predicted values.

 * `sankeyPlot`: (Descoped) Used to visualise `rpart` model fitted by `rpart`.
 This idea has already been implemented by `sankeyNetwork` in `networkD3` package, hence descoped from this package.